jlamarre0333/extension/context/TASKS.md

 ### Phase 3: Video Discovery Feature (Weeks 5-6)

 ### Phase 4: Enhanced Detection (Weeks 7-8)
+- [ ] Test and validate LLM integration with real YouTube videos with transcripts
+- [ ] Update citation display logic to show LLM-generated citations with rich metadata
+- [ ] Enhance background script to manage LLM analysis requests efficiently
+- [ ] Add performance optimization with intelligent chunking and caching
+- [ ] Implement error handling and fallbacks for when Ollama is unavailable
+- [ ] Create enhanced sidebar UI with LLM citation indicators and confidence scores
+- [ ] Add settings and configuration for LLM features in popup
 - [ ] Implement context-aware citation matching
 - [ ] Add confidence scoring for detected citations
 - [ ] Create user feedback system for improving accuracy